KoteNahui/Kotes-city/README.md

 Thank you for downloading this map, i have spent about a week working on it.

-Please credit me properly if going to showcase/record this map(link to github in desc, optionally addition of my discord tagfor extra swag points)
+Please credit me properly if going to showcase/record this map(link to github in desc, optionally addition of my discord tag for extra swag points)

 Please follow rules for best map expirience.